-Regulation (EU) 2018/762 An TSI OPE reference and associated guidance To control the allocation of where relevant for the safety activities, the organisation responsibilities for coordinating the safe running of trains and vehicles and define how relevant the safe delivery of all services a competent staff within the org 2.3.
-Organisational roles, responsibilities and to other extensional parties when appropriate (see 5. partners and suppliers).
-TSI OPE 4.2.1.- Specifications relating to staff In relation to the use of two drivers in the cab, under Appendix I there will be no allowances for this type of rule at national level: If companies decide to require it that is their choice: But if an RU operating in a MS which regularly uses one driver using the risk assessment and controls in their SMS, they should not be required to have two drivers An additional trainee driver (assistant or apprentice) can continue to be allowed but not as a NR - this should be part of the procedures in the SMS.
+Regulation (EU) 2018/762 Annex 1 TSI OPE reference and associated guidance 1.1.5 CSM 5.1.4 To control the allocation of responsibilities where relevant for the safety of operational activities, the organisation shall identify responsibilities for coordinating and managing the safe running of trains and movements of vehicles and define how relevant tasks affecting the safe delivery of all services are allocated to competent staff within the organisation (see 2.3.
+Organisational roles, responsibilities and authorities) and to other external qualified parties when appropriate (see 5.3.
+Contractors, partners and suppliers).
+TSI OPE 4.2.1 Specifications relating to staff In relation to the use of two drivers in the cab, under Appendix I there will be no allowances for this type of rule at national level: But if an RU operating in a MS which regularly uses one driver using the risk assessment and controls in their SMS, they should not be required to have two drivers An additional trainee driver (assistant or apprentice) can continue to be allowed but not as a NR - this should be part of the procedures in the SMS.
 TSI OPE 4.7 - Health and safety conditions is linked specifically to the CSM requirement 4.2.1 on competence and medical fitness.
-The SMS should set out the requirements and it should cover:
+The SMS should set out the requirements and it should cover: Responsibility for the staff: When assessing the risk, the organisation should take into account the need to determine, provide and sustain a safe working environment which conforms to applicable legislation in particular Council Directive 89/391/EC; Medical and psychological requirements of all the staff employed by the RU and IM that have a role and responsibility that can affect the safety of the operation.
+The delivery of these requirements is also influenced by the legal obligations in individual Member States.
+The results of the medical and psychological procedures set out in the SMS should be accepted by all NSAs, RUs and IMs concerned for cross border operations, see also the UIMC railway medical guidelines. [https://uic.org/IMG/pdf/uimc_railway_medical_guidelines.pdf].
+Specifications relating to staff executing safety critical tasks (which includes EU Directive 2007/S9/EC on drivers and Appendices F and 6 of TSI OPE) and safety related functions where the SMS should consider the roles and responsibilities of staff and how their competence is assured.
+Health and safety conditions - Hearing requirements: The hearing deficiency should not be higher than 45 dB at 2000 Hz for the ear with the worst air conduction of sound